xkeeja/olist-analysis/README.md

 ## Report

 Report organized in `ceo_request.ipynb` and exported as `ceo_request.slides.html`.
-Slides are best viewed by opening in a separate browser tab.
+Slides can be viewed at https://xkeeja.github.io/olist-analysis/.